emiliocantuc/chronos-forecasting-eng/README.md

 ```

 Notes:

-- validation mean wql for plain bolt: 417_520.69 (tmixup 10m only)
+validation mean wql for plain bolt:
-- val mean wql for bolt w/kernelsynth: about 1M
+- kernelsynth only: 10
+- tmixup only: 10